shockpkg/swf-projector/README.md

 });
 ```

-A bundle can also be made "flat" into an empty directory with nesting the resources or adding a launcher stub by passing true as the second argument to the constructor.
+A bundle can also be made "flat" into an empty directory without nesting the resources or adding a launcher stub by passing true as the second argument to the constructor.

 ## Loader Generator